 The user responsible for triggering the notification event, e.g. by assigning a job.

 This tab contains settings regarding the test execution.
-The following settings can be changed here:
+The following settings can be made here:

-If true, test suite results are automatically created for the corresponding test suite information contained in the result file.
+If selected, a test suite result is automatically created for the respective test suite information in the result file.
 This information may vary with the import format.
 Additionally a corresponding test suite is created for the test suite result if it did not yet exist.

-If checked, users in the role of Tester may only execute tests by executing a Job.
+If selected, users in the role of Tester may only start tests by executing a job.

-This table (initially empty) contains all defined templates for reasons for skipping test results.
+This table (initially empty) contains all defined templates for reasons for skipping test cases during execution.
 When skipping a test case during manual test execution, testers are asked for a reason for skipping the test case and can choose from those templates in addition to providing their own notes (see Section 8.4, “Permanently Skipping Test Cases”).

-To create a new reason template, press the icon, to remove it, press the icon.button, which will insert a new entry into the table.
-To modify a reason template, press the
+Click the icon.
+Click the icon to remove it.button to create a new reason template, which will add a new entry to the table.
+To modify a reason template, click the

-This tab contains settings which govern the behavior of the user interface in Klaros-Testmanagement.
+This tab contains settings regarding the behavior of the user interface in Klaros-Testmanagement.

 If true the testrunner will per default show the tabluar view.